tearust/t-rust/docs/Sep2022_tokenomics/state_maintainers.md

 ## Maintainer's seats

 There are limited number of the state maintainer in the TEA project.
 Each maintianer will require to own a "Seat"to work.
 The seat can be obtain via an auction.
-The owner of seat will need to pay [obsidian/epoch10_billing_tax/maintainer_tax](../epoch10_billing_tax/maintainer_tax.md).
+The owner of seat will need to pay [ maintainer tax](../epoch10_billing_tax/maintainer_tax.md).

 ## State broadcasting